expo/expo/docs/versions/v26.0.0/guides/push-notifications.md

 -   `InvalidCredentials`: your push notification credentials for your standalone app are invalid (ex: you may have revoked them).
 Run `exp build:ios -c` to regenerate new push notification credentials for iOS.

-If we couldn't deliver the message to the Android or iOS push notification service, the receipt's details may also include service-specific information.
-This is useful mostly for debugging and reporting possible bugs to us.
+If Expo couldn't deliver the message to the Android or iOS push notification service, the receipt's details may also include service-specific information.
+This is useful mostly for debugging and reporting possible bugs to Expo.